 We started with a drive along the Lookout Mountain Scenic Parkway… a 93 mile scenic drive through Alabama, Georgia, and Tennessee.
 One of the first and most beautiful stops was Noccalula Falls in Gadsden, AL. It is so named for a young Cherokee woman who leaped from the waterfall rim long ago.

-We did however LOVE Universal and the kids did too.
+We LOVED Universal and the kids did too.
 I have just as many fond memories of Universal as I do for Disney since those Disney trips as kids also included a trip to Universal Hollywood.
 My main reason for wanting to go on this trip was the Harry Potter world and I was not disappointed at all.
 The Wizarding World of Harry Potter is worth every penny and every minute spent waiting in a line.
 It is the stuff dreams are made of.

 Diagon Alley was enchanting.
 We walked around it for hours just admiring and drinking butter beer.
 My daughter who is a Harry Potter fan got a Hogwarts robe and an interactive wand as gifts from her Uncle.
 So we all had a blast walking to all the various places throughout Diagon Alley and Hogsmeade that had areas where you could use your wand to do “magic”.
 There were several dozen places.